 Weather and Clothing

-The July is winter in the Southern hemisphere so it will be cold!
-The mean temperatures in beginning of July, between 12:00 and 18:00 at La Silla (2400 metres altitude) is 13ºC.
+July is winter in the Southern hemisphere so it will be cold!
+The mean temperatures in the beginning of July, between 12:00 and 18:00 at La Silla (2 400 metres altitude) is 13ºC.
 However, there is a 6% chance of temperature going below 0ºC.
-Wind speed will be the main determining factor for the perceived temperature.
+July is also very windy at La Silla, windbreaks regularly reaches speeds up to 20 m/s.
+Therefore the wind speed will be a main determining factor for the perceived temperature.

-Moreover, the “mirador” (viewing location) has a fantastic view but no shelter.
-Therefore, it is recommended that visitors come equipped with warm and comfortable clothes and shoes, as well as a windbreaker.
+Moreover, the “mirador” (viewing location) has a fantastic view.
+There will be a tent, but, it is recommended that visitors come equipped with warm and comfortable clothes and shoes, as well as a windbreaker.

 General Health & Safety information for visitors is available here.

-La Silla is a working observatory in operation 365 days a year, 24 hours a day.
+La Silla is located in a remote location in the Atacama Desert.
+It is a working observatory in operation 365 days a year, 24 hours a day.
 One of ESO’s first priorities is ensuring the undisturbed and continued operation of the observatory.
-Active telescopes at La Silla work in visible and near infrared light during the night while daytime is used by engineers and technicians for maintaining and preparing telescopes and instruments for the upcoming night.
-For the integrity of observations, artificial lights are not allowed outside of building as at the observing site after sunset.
+Active telescopes at La Silla work in visible and near-infrared light during the night while daytime is used by engineers and technicians for maintaining and preparing telescopes and instruments for the upcoming night.

-This imposes few restrictions to visitors and to the programme of the event:
+This imposes a few restrictions to visitors and to the programme of the event:

-- Every visitor to La Silla (or any ESO site) must read and sign the Release Form in English or Spanish.
-The printed signed form must be delivered on arrival at the observatory gate.
-Unfortunately, we cannot accept electronic copies of the form.
+- Every visitor to La Silla (or any ESO site) must read and sign a Release Form in English or Spanish.
+These forms will be sent by email and have to be filled out by each participant or guardian.